Nursing 406 - Adult Health Care » Spring 2020 » Chapter 32 Quiz

 The nurse is caring for a client with hypoxia.
 What does the nurse understand is true regarding the client’s oxygen level and the production of red blood cells?

-A. The kidneys sense low oxygen levels in the blood and stimulate hemoglobin, stimulating the marrow to produce more red blood cells.
+The brain senses low oxygen levels in the blood and stimulates hemoglobin, which binds to more red blood cells.

 Question #19